fulmicoton/fulmicoton.github.io/_posts/2013-08-10-pagecache.markdown

 layout: post
 title:  Of how much of a file is in RAM
 category: posts
+description: We discuss about minor/major page fault, mmap, and how to measure how much of a file is in page cache.
 ---

 # Memory my friend !